wp-plugins/powr-contact-form/readme.txt

 <br>
 = Upgrade ($2.99)/mo and: =
 * Eliminate all POWr logos and watermarks
-* Multiple Recipients - automatically send form responses to multiple email addresses.
+* Automatically send form responses to multiple email addresses.
-* After Submission - choose to clear form, lock form, hide form, or redirect to a new page after user submission.
+* Choose to clear form, lock form, hide form, or redirect to a new page after user submission.
+* Allow users to upload images, documents, audio, and more.
 * Enable plugin analytics to measure visitors and page views
 * Receive premium POWr support
 * Support the development of other great plugins